Albuquerque Motorcycle Accident Lawyers

 Some of the many complications that can arise in motorcycle accident claims include:

-• Severe Injuries: Severe injuries are 10 times more likely with motorcycle crashes than with car crashes.
-Serious injuries, such as head trauma or damage to the spinal cord, can be life-threatening and permanent.
+- Severe injuries: Severe injuries are estimated to be significantly more likely with motorcycle crashes than with car crashes.
+Serious injuries, such as head trauma or damage to the spinal cord, can be life threatening and permanent.
 Severe injuries will require legal professionals to prove your claim and help you get back on the road.

-• Insurance Disputes: Calculating injury settlements is a complex matter, especially when insurance companies deny your claim or undervalue your injuries.
+- Insurance disputes: Calculating injury settlements is a complex matter, especially when insurance companies deny your claim or undervalue your injuries.
 This leads to complicated disputes between insurance companies and motorcycle accident victims, who often feel the insurance company is not fairly evaluating the crash.
 We have extensive experience working with insurance companies and understand insurance policies and negotiations.
-This often puts our clients in the best possible position to better the likelihood of a successful outcome.
+This often puts our clients in a strong position to improve the likelihood of a successful outcome.

-• Varying Insurance Coverage: Coordinating your health insurance coverage and auto insurance coverages is important to a successful recovery.
+- Varying insurance coverage: Coordinating your health insurance coverage and auto insurance coverage is important to a successful recovery.
 At Martinez, Hart, Sanchez & Romero, we understand the complex language typical in insurance policies and know how to help you maximize all of the available insurance coverage to pay for your medical expenses, pain and suffering, and property damages.

-• Litigation: Many motorcycle accident claims are settled outside of the courtroom.
+- Litigation: Many motorcycle accident claims are settled outside of the courtroom.
 However, if there are disputes about fault or damages, the claim will likely be taken to court.
-With professional legal assistance on your side, you can rest assured that your claim will be presented effectively to the jury.
+With professional legal assistance on your side, you can be confident that your claim will be presented effectively to the jury.

 We offer free initial consultations and contingency fees, meaning you do not owe any upfront costs when you hire our firm.
 Instead, we only collect legal fees and litigation-related expenses if we successfully recover a settlement or jury verdict on your behalf.